jmcook1186/if-scenarios/if-training-course/exercise-2/step2.md

 In the previous step, you created an output file, `outputs.yml`.

-Here, we'll look at that file and aim to understand what Impact Framework *did* with your manifest file.
+Here, we'll look at that file and aim to understand what Impact Framework *did* with your IMP file.

-## Manifest data
+## IMP data

-The first thing to notice is that the output file contains all the same information that was in your manifest.
-All the plugin declarations, configuration, components, the layout of the tree - it's all there, identically to the original manifest.
+The first thing to notice is that the output file contains all the same information that was in your IMP.
+All the plugin declarations, configuration, components, the layout of the tree - it's all there, identically to the original IMP.
 This is important because it allows others to re-execute your output file.
-The manifest data is your "working out" - having it here alongside your output data allows others to audit your process as well as your numbers.
+The IMP data is your "working out" - having it here alongside your output data allows others to audit your process as well as your numbers.

-Crucially, there are several new sections that have been added to the manifest.
+Crucially, there are several new sections that have been added to the IMP.
 These new sections are:

 ## `execution`

-The `execution` section captures the details of the runtime environment that just executed your manifest.
-This includes details about your operating system, Nodejs and Imapct Framework versions, the date and time the manifest was run, and the packages that are installed in your environment.
+The `execution` section captures the details of the runtime environment that just executed your IMP.
+This includes details about your operating system, Nodejs and Imapct Framework versions, the date and time the IMP was run, and the packages that are installed in your environment.
 There is also a `status` field that can either be `success` or `fail`.
 If the status is `fail`, then the error message is captured and reported here so you can see why your run failed to execute.

 ## `outputs`